-Overall, the wastewater capital budgets are to total \$4.5 million in 2014/2015, compared to a total of \$5.4 million that was planned in the Long Term Plan 2012-2022.
+Overall, the wastewater budgets are proposed to total \$4.5 million in 2014/2015, compared to a total of \$5.4 million that was planned for Year 3 of the Long Term Plan 2012-2022.

-In order to keep rates and charges as affordable as possible Council has removed or delayed a number of wastewater projects, including:
+In order to keep rates and charges as affordable as possible Council also proposes to remove or delay a number of wastewater projects, including:

-- The Takaka wastewater treatment plant upgrade budget has been reduced from \$58,297 to \$5,247 to allow for testing and the review of options. - The work on upgrading the Wensley Road pipeline is to be deferred for one year, reducing the budget in 2014/2015 by \$105,611. - The Motueka Bridge to Motueka Ponds pumping main upgrade has been deferred to better align with the wastewater treatment plant upgrade budgets in the next Long Term Plan, giving a reduction of \$588,833 in 2014/2015. - The Mapua / Ruby Bay pump station replacement will be aligned with another project and included in the Long Term Plan 2015-2025, reducing the 2014/2015 budget by \$243,696.
+- The Takaka wastewater treatment plant upgrade budget has been reduced from \$58,297 to \$5,247 to allow for testing and the review of options. - The work on upgrading the Wensley Road pipeline which is proposed to be deferred for one year, reducing the budget in 2014/2015 by \$105,611. - The Motueka Bridge to Motueka Ponds pumping main upgrade has been deferred to better align with the wastewater treatment plant upgrade budgets in the next Long Term Plan, giving a reduction of \$588,833 in 2014/2015. - The Mapua / Ruby Bay pump station replacement will be aligned with another project and included in the Long Term Plan 2015-2025, reducing the 2014/2015 budget by \$243,696.

-Nelson Regional Sewerage Business Unit Budget
+16. Nelson Regional Sewerage Business Unit Budget

 Tasman District Council is a 50 percent owner of the Nelson Regional Sewerage Business Unit (NRSBU) with Nelson City Council owning the other 50 percent.
 The NRSBU operates the Bells Island facility, which treats wastewater from most of Nelson City, Richmond, Mapua, Brightwater, Hope and Wakefield.
-Indicative budgets for 2014/2015 for the NRSBU indicate that the Council's contribution towards the scheme will be \$300,000 less than was budgeted in the Long Term Plan and accordingly the wastewater charges have increased less than what was forecast in the Long Term Plan 2012-2022.
+Indicative budgets for 2014/2015 for the NRSBU indicate that the Council's contribution towards the scheme will be \$300,000 less than was budgeted in the Long Term Plan and accordingly the wastewater charges have increased less than what was forecasted in the Long Term Plan 2012-2022.

 The wastewater charge for the first toilet pan, which is what most residential properties connected to the Council wastewater services pay, is proposed to be \$714.14.
-This is \$11.29 higher than in 2013/2014 but \$57.12 less than originally proposed in the Long Term Plan.
+This is \$11.29 higher than in 2013/2014.
 This charge includes costs for all Council wastewater schemes.